alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 arrow_df = connection.query("SELECT * FROM movies").arrow()
 ```

 If you're used to SQL, DuckDB has some neat tricks up its sleeve.
-It offers what they call "[friendly SQL](https://duckdb.org/docs/stable/sql/dialect/friendly_sql.html)"—a set of enhancements that make queries more concise and powerful.
+It offers what they call "[friendly SQL](https://duckdb.org/docs/stable/sql/dialect/friendly_sql.html)" - a set of enhancements that make queries more concise and powerful.

 Let’s extract the year from the movie `title` using regex: